Rolling Acres Mall: History

+19641975: Planning and construction

-Rolling Acres Mall was developed by Forest City Enterprises and Akron, Ohio-based developer Richard B. Buchholzer (February 19, 1916 - February 6, 2006).
+Rolling Acres Mall was developed by Forest City Enterprises and local developer Richard B. Buchholzer (February 19, 1916 – February 6, 2006), who already collaborated to develop and open the older and smaller Chapel Hill Mall 10 miles away on October 12, 1967.
 The developers chose the 260 acre site, along Romig Road on Akron's southwestern side, between 1964 and 1966 after conducting studies which revealed that several major department stores had expressed interest in that area.
 In 1971, Buchholzer received a $500,000 permit to begin clearing and grading land along Romig Road for the mall's site.
 Developers also had to acquire two other permits from the city: one to excavate earth required to build the mall, and another for construction.
-In addition, the city of Akron budgeted $1.1 million toward highway and sewer improvements along Romig Road, to accommodate for the projected traffic increases brought on by the mall's opening.
+In addition, the City of Akron budgeted $1.1 million toward highway and sewer improvements along Romig Road, to accommodate for the projected traffic increases brought on by the mall's opening.
 By mid-1973, Sears had been confirmed as the mall's first anchor store.
 Construction of the mall required the relocation of two natural gas lines.
 Serving as architect was the Keeva Kekst Association of Cleveland, Ohio.

 Due to the slow speed at which Forest City Enterprises had begun land clearing and construction, then-city councilman Ray Kapper sent a letter to the developers in July 1973, threatening to repeal the zoning permit for the mall.
 Kapper later withdrew the repeal after representatives of Forest City Enterprises agreed to sign an assessment that included written plans for the mall's timeline.
 At this point, company representative Mel Roebuck had announced that in addition to Sears and 60 other stores, the mall would contain a JCPenney, and that development beyond land clearing would begin within a month.
 JCPenney would relocate from Wooster-Hawkins Plaza, a plaza located about 1 mile to the north.
 This announcement caused concern among retailers at that plaza, particularly since its other anchor store, a Clarkins discount store, had just closed.
 Construction of the mall cost over $100 million and employed over 1,200 workers.